 “You’d be smart to use this cash to get out of here for a while.”

-Her eyes got big when he handed it over, but he could tell she was thinking about the next big high, not a getaway.
+Her eyes got big when he let go of the money, but he could tell she was thinking about the next big high, not a getaway.

-He left the bagman’s bodyguard behind, busy hugging a tree, gagged and handcuffed.
+He left the bagman’s bodyguard behind, gagged, and handcuffed, busy hugging a tree.
 The bagman lay on the back seat, bound with duct tape, unconscious from a close encounter with Thumper, Chance Wilder’s leather-jacketed, lead-weighted blackjack.
 The money sat in a heavy duty, plain brown shopping bag on the front passenger seat.
-The bag smelled like Egg Fu Yung – recycled from Chinese take-out.
-Good choice, Chinese food is heavy; so is a bag full of bundled Benjamins, a hundred bills in each ten thousand dollar bundle.
+The bag smelled like Egg Fu Yung—recycled from Chinese take-out.
+Good choice, Chinese food is heavy; so is a bag full of bundled Benjamins, a hundred bills in each ten-thousand-dollar bundle.

 “We’re in it now, Mudflap,” Chance Wilder said, talking to his absent friend, missing for a couple months now, rotting in a hidden grave somewhere.
 He’d been talking to his dead friend a lot lately.
 It only seemed appropriate.
 The rip-off was Mudflap’s idea, one Chance had initially rejected.
 He’d actually pulled it off.